iteratec/kotlin-training-basic/README.md

 However we do not outline most of things that work exactly as in Java.
 For example, we do not explain what object-oriented programming is, when introducing classes in Kotlin.

-## How to use this training

 We recommend to use IntelliJ out of inconvenience.
+Import the project into IntelliJ either as a Maven project or Gradle project (you can also trigger this manually by Right-Clicking on pom.xml or build.gradle.kts and choosing to import as Maven or Gradle project).

-First build everywthing running ./gradlew build or ./mvnw verify (IntelliJ might do this automatically).
+First build everything running ./gradlew build or ./mvnw verify (IntelliJ might do this automatically).
 There might be some failing tests.
 As long as not all tests are failing, everything is ok.

+## How to use this training

 Navigate to the exercises module.
 We have distributed the content into smaller topics.
 Normally each topic has one Kotlin demo file where new concepts will be explained by the tutor.